ksetafinansia/Test/README.md

 - Infinite Scroll (pagination)
 - Auto Layout
 - Unit Test
+- MVC (I am also familiar with VIPER but I decided to use mvc for one page app like this)

 ## Requirement to build App & Step by step installation